jllovet/iue-bs-math/000-setup/jupyter/README.md

 ### Run Notebook Container

-Both of the options below run a container based on the image jllovet/math-notebook (defined here), with a web server hosting the jupyter notebook on port 3000 and a volume mounted between the current directory on the host
+The examples below run a container based on the image jllovet/math-notebook, with a web server hosting the jupyter notebook on port 3000 and a volume mounted between the ./work directory on the host and a similarly named directory in the container.

 ```SHELL
 docker run -it -p 3000:3000 -v "${PWD}/work":/home/jovyan/work jllovet/math-notebook